andraugust/andraugust.github.io/notebook/airbus.md

 print(n_crossing)
 ```

-The result is 10,045, so about 12% of ships get cut.
-That's more than we'd like, but we'll do the cutting anyway and check later to see if cut-ships are indeed harder to detect.
+The result is 10,045, so about 12% of ships get split.
+That's more than we'd like, but we'll do the cutting anyway and check later to see if split ships are indeed harder to detect.

 Quartering images: